NYPD/stratus/README.md

 Simple chrome extension that allows you to lower the volume output on [SoundCloud.](www.soundcloud.com)

 ## Why?
-The volume slider they give on that page is wack
+The volume slider they give on that page is wack.
+Plus other chrome extensions found on the store seemed to have too many permissions for my liking.